scloud19/SECipedia/tls_ssl_pki/cryptograhy_basics.md

   Are divided into two groups
     Stream and block ciphers

+  Block Ciphers
+    Encrypt entire blocks of data at a time
+      Blocks - Usually defined as 128 bits (16 bytes)
+    For every possible input combination, there is exactly one output Given that the key stays the same
+    A small variation in input produces a large variation in output
+      Ex: a change of one bit anywhere
+    Can be utilized as the basis for certain cryptographic primitives
+      Ex: hash functions, message authentication codes, pseudorandom generators, stream ciphers Most popular
+      AES (Advanced Encryption Standard)

+    Problems
+      You can only use them to encrypt data lengths equal to the size of the encryption block In real life, data doesn't always have this fixed length Deterministic
+        Always produce the same output for the same input Opens up a number of attacks

+      Solutions
+        block cipher modes
+          Attempt to address the limitations
+          Sometimes add authentication into the process

   Stream Ciphers
+    Most popular
+      RC4
+        Became popular due to its speed and simplicity No longer considered secure
     keystream
       The key is fed into the cipher, which produces an infinite stream of seemingly random data Encryption process